GioSilva/Project1---Hangman/readme.md

 - When a wrong word is introduced twice, sometimes it goes to the bottom as the hangman gets one more line drawn, as if it were a new wrong word; other times it is ignored by the program.
 I have no idea why this happens.
 - Should include hints of the word to guess.
 - Should include buttons to start the game, reset the game and other options.
+- The underscores move when replaced with a letter, this needs to be fixed in css.